stylersnico/nginx-openssl-chacha-naxsi/README.md

 ## About this script

-This script build the latest release of Nginx (1.19.x of 04/2021) with the latest release of OpenSSL (1.1.1k of 04/2021)
+This script build the latest release of Nginx with the latest release of OpenSSL 1.1.1 branch

 - GeoIP
 - IPV6